 With thousands of lakes scattered throughout seemingly endless swaths of untouched wilderness, Elliot Lake makes a jaunt north of the border well worth your while.
 A short two-hour drive from Sault Ste.
 Marie, Michigan, and less than five hours from the greater Toronto area, Elliot Lake feels both remote and surprisingly connected at the same time.
 The Elliot Lake Snowbirds Snowmobile Club does a lot of heavy lifting when it comes to maintaining trails and providing guidance and assistance to visitors.
 The town itself has a bustling population of over 12,000, modern conveniences and shopping.
 Elliot Lake offers a wide range of accommodations ranging from the budget-friendly Hampton Inn to the more luxurious Denison House.
 Plus, most of the inns, lodges and hotels are within walking distance of downtown.

-Every snowmobile driver needs snowmobile insurance.
+If you are planning a snowmobile vacation this winter make sure to consider snowmobile insurance.
 Hitting the trail without it could leave you unprotected in the event of an accident.
-Visit Nationwide’s snowmobile insurance page to choose the best policy for your lifestyle and budget.
+Learn more about specific snowmobile coverages.